In agribusiness, biosecurity is crucial, since diseases that may not be dangerous for humans are fatal for pigs.

 Right now, we are trying to write down different scenarios for different people in order to see how this data would be reflected on the server.
 But are still in progress with this solution.

 Developing is challenging.
-You may read a lot about developing embedded systems, but the experience you gain from one and a half years of developing your own one is worth its weight in gold.
+You may read a lot about embedded software development services, but the experience you gain from one and a half years of developing your own one is worth its weight in gold.
 Most of the challenges occur during the very process of development or after product release.

 Only putting your shoulder to the wheel, you may notice things that don't fit, employees that don’t use your device the way you expect it, different signals range, and collected data that doesn’t fit your assumptions.
 1.5 years give you a clear understanding of certain hardware setup pros and cons; and how device specifications (like 10 hours battery life) change after 1 month of usage, and what you may expect in 12 months.